Tamborine - Canungra

 PROFILE FAQ

-Tamborine - Canungra has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Tamborine - Canungra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 39 projects likely to impact the area.
-Key projects include Kidd Street Retirement Facility, Tamborine Shopping Centre Revamp, Tamborine Mountain Gallery Walk Precinct, and Greater Flagstone Priority Development Area.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 39 projects that could impact the region.
+Key projects include Tamborine Shopping Centre Revamp, Kidd Street Retirement Facility, Tamborine Mountain Gallery Walk Precinct, and Greater Flagstone Priority Development Area.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.